-- When the center of the plant starts to look less full, dig up and divide with a sharp knife to give you more plants
+When the center of the plant starts to look less full, dig up and divide with a sharp knife to give you more plants.

-- Can be used as a hedge if planted about 4 feet apart and does a great job of hiding fences.
+The plant can be used as a hedge if planted about 4 feet apart and does a great job of hiding fences.

 This is my front bed showing a large butterfly bush on one end and the Japanese Silver Grass on the other.

 The plant is nicely striped now, but a few months ago when it started growing this year, it as mainly green: